5 Major Ports Of Algeria

 Port of Bejaia

-The Port of Bejaia is a large, deep-water seaport, and is the most important oil port of the western Mediterranean.
-The port is connected to the Hassi Messaoud oil fields in the south through oil pipelines.
-The city of Bejaia has a number of cork and textile industrial units, and a major trade centre of north eastern Algeria.
+The Port of Bejaia is a large, deep-water seaport and the most important oil port of the western Mediterranean.
+Through oil pipelines, the port is connected to the Hassi Messaoud oil fields in the south.
+The city of Bejaia has a number of cork and textile industrial units and is a major trade centre of north-eastern Algeria.

-The port has a channel depth of 13.7 metres which makes it suitable for large vessels and oil tankers (Panamax and Supr-Panamax class ships).
+The port has a channel depth of 13.7 metres, making it suitable for large vessels and oil tankers (Panamax and Supr-Panamax class ships).
 The average water depth at the cargo pier and oil terminal is 9.1 metres.
-The major exports handled by the Port of Bejaia since the early 2000s has been hydrocarbons and petroleum products.
+Since the early 2000s, the Port of Bejaia has handled hydrocarbons and petroleum products as its major exports.

-Providing a safe passage to the container ships and maintenance services are major priorities of this port.
-The port has a storage yard coverage of almost 18000 square metres and an open container ground of 400,000 square metres.
-Bejaia port is the only port in Algeria that has the authority of handling dangerous goods, with 6 hangers of 140,000 square metres each.
+Providing safe passage to container ships and maintenance services are major priorities of this port.
+The port has a storage yard covering almost 18000 square metres and an open container ground covering 400,000 square metres.
+Bejaia port is the only port in Algeria that has the authority to handle dangerous goods, with 6 hangers covering 140,000 square metres each.

 Conclusion

-Algeria is one of the most important economic centres of Northern Africa, due to the impact of French colonisation.
-Algeria has some of the most important ports which were initially set up and operated by the French, to promote exchange between France and the colony.
+Algeria is one of the most important economic centres in Northern Africa due to the impact of French colonisation.
+Algeria has some of the most important ports, initially set up and operated by the French to promote exchange between France and the colony.

 Gradual development and discovery of oil in the Sahara have increased the importance of Algerian ports, as they cover almost 1200 km of coastline between them alone.
-The ports are ever expanding and new facilities are being added regularly to improve maritime transportation and trade.
+The ports are ever-expanding, and new facilities are regularly added to improve maritime transportation and trade.

 You might also like